XinhaoT/ARAP-Deformation-of-Gaussian-Radiance-Fields/README.md

 ## TODO
 We will upload our video of this interactive system soon.

+We will release the datasets presented in the paper (including .blend files and ground-truth images) soon.

 ## Acknowledgments

 We would like to acknowledge [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [SIBR](https://sibr.gitlabpages.inria.fr/) as we have used parts of their codebase in our project.